 • Loss of appetite or unexplained weight loss

-If you are experiencing one of these symptoms, call your doctor immediately.
+If you are experiencing any of these symptoms, seek medical attention immediately.

 How are liver, pancreatic, biliary & related diseases diagnosed?